Juanen100/SBMI-Decomp/README.md

 If you want to play 4.37.00 or earlier (NOT RECOMMENDED), please use the *new and improved* [SpongeBob Moves In!
 5.01.00 branch]($null) instead for the latest features, fixes, and improvements.

-Alternatively, navigate to `Markut/SpongeBob/Tools/Version Switcher` in the Unity Editor and select the version you want to use.
-This tool configures the project to use assets, OBB files, and data files from the selected game client.
-It allows you to quickly switch between supported original game versions and their corresponding assets, including seasonal and limited-time events.

 ## Gameplay

 The project's goal is to faithfully recreate the game as it was at the time of the targeted build.